swdavey/mdsac/README.md

 # mdsac
 MySQL Database as Code.
 A script developed to resize and copy MySQL Database Service instances in the Oracle Cloud (OCI).
-The script leverages the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/landing.html).
+The script leverages the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/landing.html), and requires the [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm) to be installed.
 Its usage is described below:

 # Usage